asmhome/StripChart/README.md

 A new version called RunStripChartSlider.py is included to run the new version

-DictionarySender.py can be used with either version
+Note: DictionarySender.py can be used to send simulated data to either version